LBY-L/Rofi-menu/README.md

 #

-Despues ejecutaras estos comando
+Despues ejecutaras estos comandos

+`chmod +x Install`

 `./Install -s`

-Then you will execute these command
+Then you will execute these commands

+`chmod +x Install`

 `./Install -e`